-How to do yourself justice in the oral exam/viva
+How to do yourself justice in a PhD oral exam/viva

 How students perform in the viva or oral examination can tip the balance of how the PhD thesis/dissertation is judged.
 This page offers suggestions, advice, tips and general help on how to do oneself justice through advance preparation and by conducting oneself appropriately when meeting examiners.